What is colon cancer?

 - Feeling very tired all the time

 These symptoms can also be associated with many other health conditions.
 If you have any of these symptoms, discuss them with your doctor.
-Only your doctor can determine why you’re having these symptoms.
-Usually, cancer does not cause pain in its early stages; however, you should not wait until you begin to feel pain to check with your doctor.

 Are there any screenings available?